 13. Askos Stone Park

-Askos Stone Park
+Askos Stone Park, Greece.

 Askos Stone Park is a natural reserve that showcases the flora, fauna, and geology of Zakynthos.
 Explore walking trails, discover ancient olive trees, and encounter native animals like deer and rabbits.